clebert/pageobject/@pageobject/todomvc/README.md

 ## Introduction

 This project serves as an example implementation.
 We use [TypeScript][external-typescript] as programming language, [Jest][external-jest] as test runner and perform the tests with [Puppeteer][external-puppeteer] in a headless Chrome.
-The artifact published on NPM contains all components written for this project.
+The artifact published on [npm][external-npm] contains all components written for this project.

 ## Test cases